 What Is The Purpose Of A Sheet Pan?

 With rolled edges, sheet pans allow you to cook a variety of ingredients in the oven.
 It’s the popular choice for roasting meats and vegetables alike.
-Made from aluminum or stainless steel, they are designed for maximum air flow and browning capacity.
-Sheet pans come in two popular sizes…
+Made from aluminum or stainless steel, they are designed for maximum airflow and browning capacity.
+Sheet pans come in three popular sizes…

 - Full Sheet (26 x 18): A full sheet pan is usually 26 x 18 inches with sides that are around 1 inch high.
 Most of the time they don’t fit in home ovens and are often used in restaurants and bakeries.